v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 ## Users may be unable to cleanup temporary files completely

-Some temp files will not be able to be cleaned up completely.
-Users will not be able to free up all temporary files via the Storage setting page in the Settings app.
+Some temp files are not cleaned up completely.
+Users are not able to free up all temporary files via the Storage setting page in the Settings app.

 ## Sometimes the Store app won't open after an OS update